-CHICAGO, Jan 10 (Reuters) - U.S. corn and soybean futures were steady to higher on Friday as investors looked past revised U.S. Department of Agriculture (USDA) supply-and-demand projections and focused on improved prospects for exports to China, which is due to sign an interim trade deal with the United States next week.
+CHICAGO, Jan 10 (Reuters) - U.S. corn and soybeans were steady to higher on Friday as investors looked past revised U.S. Department of Agriculture (USDA) supply-and-demand projections and focused on improved prospects for exports to China, which is due to sign an interim trade deal with the United States next week.

 The USDA data, released during Friday’s trading session, showed modest changes to crop production and stocks but did not include the agency’s outlook for post-trade deal demand from China.